 UL's quality review process, as applied to both academic and support units, was developed and continues to evolve in order to satisfy university quality policy and meet legislative QA requirements.
-UL complies with the Quality Assurance (Education and Training) Act 2012, which places a legal responsibility on universities to establish, maintain and enhance QA procedures relating to their activities and services (Part 3, Section 28).
+UL complies with the Qualifications and Quality Assurance (Education and Training) Act 2012, as amended by the Qualifications and Quality Assurance (Education and Training) (Amendment) Act 2019, which places a legal responsibility on universities to establish, maintain and enhance QA procedures relating to their activities and services (Part 3, Section 28).
 These QA procedures must take due account of relevant quality guidelines issued by Quality and Qualifications Ireland (QQI) and/or predecessor organisations.
 QQI is the statutory body responsible for reviewing and monitoring the effectiveness of QA procedures adopted and implemented by higher (and further) educational institutions within Ireland.